 Your body needs sunlight just like it needs nutrients.
 In many ways, your physiology is as closely linked to the sun as that of plants.
 Plants use sunlight to photosynthesize chlorophyll.
-By a comparable process your body uses sunlight to photosynthesize vitamin D.
+Through a comparable process, your body uses sunlight to photosynthesize vitamin D.

 On the other side of the coin, a deficiency of vitamin D is clearly associated with increased risk of a long list of health conditions, including everything from Alzheimer’s, Parkinson’s, and autism to bone and muscle pain, behavioral disorders, depression, gluten intolerance, arthritis, multiple sclerosis, infertility, and tooth decay… just to name a few.